raphaella-rose/CV/README.md

 **Havas Life Medicom** (January 2020 - June 2021)
 _Administrator - Talent & People_

-- Attention to detail allowed me to: create detailed reports for absence, complicance, and objectives & write contracts
+- Attention to detail allowed me to: create detailed reports for absence, compliance, and objectives & write contracts
 - Time management skills helped when balancing the recruitment and onboarding of several new starters at once.
 - Communication skills assisted me in put candidates at ease during screening calls.
 - I used presentation skills when running induction sessions for new starters.